 Court Fees and Other Trial Expenses

-- Civil filing fee
+- A civil filing fee

-- Writ of Mandamus fee
+- A writ of Mandamus fee

-- Appeal fee
+- An appeal fee

-- Registering a judgment from another district
+- A fee for registering a judgment from another district

-Other miscellaneous fees can include filing and indexing papers, retrieving records from the Federal Records Center, clearance letters, record searches, document certification, reproducing auto recordings of court proceedings, and more.
+Other miscellaneous fees can include filing and indexing papers, retrieving records from the Federal Records Center, clearance letters, record searches, document certification, reproducing audio recordings of court proceedings, and more.
 In short, almost anything you ask the court to do will cost money.
 While each individual fee may not sound like very much, they can add up very quickly.

-The Risk of Losing in a Trial
+The Risk of Losing a Trial

 Other Points to Consider When Choosing to Settle or Go to Trial